 Ride Experience

 Remember, each bike has a unique set of features that contribute to the riding experience.
-Some might prefer the agile, lightweight characteristics of the Monster 797, while others might lean towards the Monster 1200’s exhilarating high-speed thrill.
+Some might prefer the agile, lightweight characteristics of the Monster 797, which are further enhanced by lightweight wheels that improve handling and overall performance, while others might lean towards the Monster 1200’s exhilarating high-speed thrill.

 But, choosing the Ducati Monster goes beyond just these characteristics.
 Continue reading for more insights into this bike’s other intriguing features.